qianglise/pykurs/content/data-formats.rst

 which stores either a 0 or 1.
 Normally a number of 8 bits are combined in a group to make a **byte**.
 One byte (8 bits) can represent/hold at most 2**8 distint values.
-Organising bytes in different ways could further represent different types of information.
+Organising bytes in different ways could further represent different types of information, i.e. data.

 Numerical Data
 **************